How to Build a Hamburger Menu in React

 /*You can style yours differently

-Step 7: Add a Mobile Navigation Component
+Step 6: Add a Mobile Navigation Component

-1. Create a new file and save it as MobileNavigation.js.
+1. Create a new file named MobileNavigation.js.

-3. Replace every instance of "DesktopNavigation" with "MobileNavigation" in the code you copied:
+3. Replace every instance of DesktopNavigation with MobileNavigation in the code you copied.

-Step 8: Render the MobileNavigation component
+Step 7: Render the MobileNavigation Component

 //NavBar.js